harness/developer-hub/docs/platform/triggers/triggering-pipelines.md

 :::note

-To prevent multiple pipeline executions, ensure that no more than 20 webhooks are registered for a GitLab repository otherwise Harness registers a webhook each time a GitLab trigger is updated or created with that repository, it can result in redundant pipeline executions.
+To prevent multiple pipeline executions, ensure that no more than 20 webhooks are registered for a GitLab repository.
+Otherwise, Harness registers a webhook each time a GitLab trigger is updated or created with that repository, and it can result in redundant pipeline executions.

 :::